 You must be a NJ resident for a year before you will be granted resident status, so it is essential that you change your residency quickly.
 The best way to “prove” residency is to get a NJ driver’s license or other photo identification card and to register to vote in NJ.

-All of this can be done at the NJ Motor Vehicle Commision (MVC, aka the DMV).
+All of this can be done at the NJ Motor Vehicle Commission (MVC, aka the DMV).
 The NJ MVC website describes the evidence you need to collect to prove residency and other procedures involved in relocating to the state:

 https://www.state.nj.us/mvc/drivertopics/movetonj.htmhttp://www.state.nj.us/mvc/Licenses/